 Stock options.
 We award time-based and performance-based stock options to team members, directors, and executive officers.
 Stock-based compensation costs related to stock options granted are measured at the date of grant based on the estimated fair value of the award, net of estimated forfeitures.
 We estimate the grant date fair value, and the resulting stock-based compensation expense, using the Black-Scholes option-pricing model.
 With respect to time-based stock options, the grant date fair value of stock-based awards is recognized on a straight-line basis over the requisite service period, which is generally the vesting period of the award.
-Stock options we grant to team members generally vest over four years.
-With respect to performance-based stock options, stock compensation expense is recognized over the requisite service period, when it is probable that the performance condition will be achieved.
+With respect to performance-based stock options, stock compensation expense is recognized over the requisite service period using the graded-vesting attribution method when it is probable that the performance condition will be achieved.
 Each reporting period, we evaluate the probability of achieving the performance criteria and of the number of shares that are expected to vest; compensation expense is then adjusted to reflect the number of shares expected to vest.
 Accordingly, the expense recognized is an estimate that may change over time as key assumptions are updated.
 We expect to continue to grant stock options in the future, and to the extent that we do, our stock-based compensation expense recognized in future periods will likely increase.